pspanoudakis/Machine-Learning-NLP/project2/report.md

     `roc_curve` applies generated possibility thresholds to create the curves, therefore if we provided it with just the predicted labels, it would only apply 3 thresholds to each result, which is insufficient to create useful ROC curves.

 ### Different models performace comparison
-For all the results below, `solver = "lbfgs"` was used in the Classifier.

 - Using **`TfidfVectorizer`**:
     - Using `min_df`, `max_df` & `ngram_range` in the Vectorizer: